Go Play! We’ve Got You Covered

 What is a Medicare Supplement (Medigap)?

-A Medicare Supplement Insurance (Medigap) policy is an insurance policy that helps fill “gaps” in Original Medicare and is sold by private companies.
+A Medicare Supplement plans is an insurance policy that helps fill “gaps” in Original Medicare and is sold by private companies.

 Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
-Medigap policies can help pay for some of the costs that Original Medicare doesn’t, like copayments, coinsurance, and deductibles.
+Medicare Supplement plans in Florida can help pay for some of the costs that Original Medicare doesn’t, like copayments, coinsurance, and deductibles.

 union group health coverage, Medicaid, or TRICARE.

 How Original Medicare and a Medicare Supplement works together!

 If you have Original Medicare and a Medigap policy, Medicare will pay its share of the Medicare-approved amounts for covered health care costs.
 Then, your Medigap policy pays its share.
 Medicare doesn’t pay any of the costs of buying a Medigap policy.

 A Medigap policy is different from a Medicare Advantage Plan because those plans are another way to get your Part A and Part B benefits, while a Medigap policy only helps pay for the costs that Original Medicare doesn’t cover.
 Insurance companies generally can’t sell you a Medigap policy if you